alphanodes/additionals/docs/macros/calendar.rst

     :param int year: year to use, e.g. 2015
     :param int month: month to use, e.g. 4
     :param bool show_weeks: show week numbers if true
+    :param date select: date or dates, which should be highlighted

 Examples
 ++++++++